College Financial Aid Planning

 - Review your FInancial Aid status on PAWS

-You must be accepted for admission to an eligible degree program at Florida Tech before an offer of financial assistance can be made.
-Persons enrolled as Continuing Education students and those enrolled in programs that award a certificate in lieu of a degree, such as Applied Behavior Analysis, are not eligible for financial aid.
+You must be accepted for admission to an eligible degree program at Florida Tech before an offer of financial assistance will be made.
+If you are not ready to apply for admission, check out our Net Price Calculator for a current estimate..

 Students must complete the Free Application for Federal Student Aid (FAFSA) -- an internet application form that can be completed at no cost on the U.S. Department of Education website www.fafsa.ed.gov.
 You should be aware that some commercial firms have websites that charge you a fee to submit your information to the Federal government for you.